ICT4LT Module 2.1

 Ely P. (1984) Bring the lab back to life, Oxford: Pergamon.

-EUROCALL: EUROCALL is a professional association devoted to promoting the use of technology enhanced language learning: http://www.eurocall-languages.org.
-You can also join the EUROCALL Discussion List at: http://www.jiscmail.ac.uk/lists/eurocall-members.html
+EUROCALL: A professional association devoted to promoting the use of technology enhanced language learning.
+You can also join the EUROCALL Discussion List.

 Felix U. (1999) "Web-based language learning: a window to the authentic world".
 In Debski R. & Levy M. (eds) WORLDCALL: global perspectives on Computer Assisted Language Learning, Lisse: Swets & Zeitlinger.

-Hot Potatoes: This software was especially developed to create Web-based language exercises, including multiple choice, gap-filling, matching, jumbled sentences, crosswords and short text entry.
-It is used extensively on websites that provide interactive exercises and tests.
-Visit the Hot Potatoes website to find out more, download the software and see lots of examples: http://hotpot.uvic.ca.
+Hot Potatoes: An authoring tool that was created by Martin Holmes and Stewart Arneil at the University of Victoria, Canada, and launched in 1998.
+It enables the speedy creation of Web-based exercises for language learners, including multiple choice, gap-filling, matching, jumbled sentences, crosswords and short text entry.
+This authoring tool has proved extremely popular with language teachers and it continues to be used extensively for the creation of interactive exercises and tests on the Web.
+Visit the Hot Potatoes website to find out more, download the software and see lots of examples.
 See Winke & MacGregor (2001) for a review of Hot Potatoes.

 IALLT: The US-based International Association for Language Learning Technology, originally known as IALL (International Association for Learning Labs).
-IALLT is a professional organisation dedicated to promoting effective uses of media centres for language teaching, learning, and research: http://www.iallt.org
+IALLT is a professional organisation dedicated to promoting effective uses of media centres for language teaching, learning, and research.

 Jones C. (1986) "It's not so much the program: more what you do with it: the importance of methodology in CALL", System 14, 2: 171-178.